 The law requires that small vessels have at least one B-1 marine fire extinguisher onboard.
-Bigger vessels that are from 26 to 40 feet in length must have at least two.
+Bigger vessels from 26 to 40 feet in length must have at least two.

 So, quickly grab the fire extinguisher, pull the pin, aim the nozzle at the source of the fire, and squeeze the handle.
 You should stand back at a safe distance to sweep, then move closer when the fire becomes weaker.

 You can’t use water to put out a fire on a motor.
 The flame will flare up and spread more rapidly.
-If you suspect the fire started from an electrical fault, don’t use water either.
+Don’t use water if you suspect the fire started from an electrical fault.
 Because water is conductive, doing so might electrocute people onboard.

 The extinguisher should stamp out the fire immediately and guarantee safety for you and the guests.
 But what if you don’t have access to a fire extinguisher or the one you have doesn’t work?
 Are there any other options?